 Originally Known as

+Picture yourself living on this gorgeous, historical antebellum property.
 Built in 1852 by Miles Walker Lewis, the Washington Grass Inn was originally named "Woodlawn".
 It was a 1,500 acre self-sustaining cotton plantation.
-One of our "claims to fame" was Alexander Stephens (Vice President of the Confederacy) visited Woodlawn on numerous occasions, as he was a dedicated friend of the Lewis family.
-The 1,500 acres is still owned by the Lewis family, with the exception of the 13 acres that is now know as The Washington Grass Inn on Woodlawn Plantation.
+One of it's "claims to fame" was Alexander Stephens (Vice President of the Confederacy) visiting Woodlawn on numerous occasions, as he was a dedicated friend of the Lewis family.
+The surrounding 1,500 acres is still owned by the Lewis family, with the exception of the 9 acres that is now known as "The Washington Grass Inn on Woodlawn Plantation".